 Throughout the mini cruise you will anchor in secluded and tranquil sea lochs and sail against a spectacular backdrop of dramatic, pristine island coastlines, high sea cliffs, wild mountains and forests.
 For extra fun, bring your kitesurf or windsurfer, swim from the boat and don't forget your hiking boots for stunning island walks.

 You start your cruise from Oban (Dunstaffnage marina), and visit or sail past the stunning Small Isles and the west coast of Skye, which in Loch Scavaig has the most spectacular wilderness anchorage in the whole of Scotland.
 We travel along the west coast of Skye and at the next anchorage you can even visit Skye's famous Talisker malt whisky distillery.

-This cruise can be a 6, 7 or 8 night itinerary depending on the dates you choose to travel.
+This cruise can be a six, seven or eight night itinerary depending on the dates you choose to travel.

 Please note that your voyage is weather dependent.
 Weather doesn't just mean good or bad weather.
 There are many considerations such as tidal gates, wind direction and strength, the strength and direction of currents, overfalls, and fetch.

 If you wish to visit a specific place or have a specific experience, such as fly fishing, sea eagle tours, whisky tasting, then please do let your skipper know and he will endeavour to meet your request.

 Some of the places we may visit are:

 Oban: Your departure point will be Oban (Dunstaffnage Marina), the gateway to the Hebridean isles.
 After a short introduction to life on board our small ship we depart for our first destination.

 Loch Aline: In the picturesque Loch Aline there are woodland walks and, at the head of the loch, is ancient Ardtornish estate and woodland gardens.